Creature Commandos: Modern era

 While deep undercover, Medusa discovered that Earth's dimension was in danger of invasion by a military alliance from the alternate Earth of Terra Arcana.
-This other-dimensional conglomerate of warlords included Lord Saturna, Hyathis of Alstair (killed by Tazzala), Tazzala of Korrl (the Queen Bee III), Sayvar the reptilian Lord of Llarr, Kraad of Kranaal, Simon Magus of Blackstaff, Xotar the Weapons Master, Kromm of Mosteel (killed by Lord Saturna), and the Troll King (killed by Velcro).
+This other-dimensional conglomerate of warlords included Lord Saturna, Hyathis of Alstair (killed by Tazzala), Tazzala of Korrl (also known as Queen Bee), Sayvar the reptilian Lord of Llarr, Kraad of Kranaal, Simon Magus of Blackstaff, Xotar the Weapons Master, Kromm of Mosteel (killed by Saturna), and the Troll King (killed by Velcro).

-In order to conquer Earth, the one remaining free dimension, Lord Saturna's alliance enlisted the assistance of a powerful consortium on Future Earth.
+In order to conquer Earth, the one remaining free dimension, Saturna's alliance enlisted the assistance of a powerful consortium on Future Earth.
 This group from Earth gave weapons and teleportation technology to the alliance in return for alien real estate.
-Tazzala and Magus soon betrayed Lord Saturna, cutting their own deal with Murray.
+Tazzala and Magus soon betrayed Saturna, cutting their own deal with Murray.
 In M-Team Alpha's raid on Terra Arcana, Velcro and Gunner were captured by Claw the Unconquered.
-Claw was convinced to ally with them, and his people joined the battle against Lord Saturna.
-In the end, Tazzala killed Lord Saturna and was herself killed.
+Claw was convinced to ally with them, and his people joined the battle against Saturna.
+In the end, Tazzala killed Saturna and was herself killed.
 Terra Arcana's future was then left in the hands of its people.

 The modern Creature Commandos later appeared in The OMAC Project #1-6 (June–November 2005).

 During the Infinite Crisis: Villains United Special #1, a metahuman prison named "Enclave M" was shown in New Mexico.
-Its connection to Project M is unclear at this time.
+Its connection to Project M is unclear.
 In Booster Gold (vol. 2), Maxwell Lord mentions Project M as still active, at least in the times of his cyberization, and claims he was able to use their resources to give himself a new human body, free from the manipulations of Kilg%re.

-In the Justice League: Generation Lost storyline, Maxwell Lord took control of the Creature Commandos to attack the old JLI embassy.
-During the battle, Lord reveals himself while posing as one of the Creature Commandos, in which he captures the Blue Beetle and escapes.
-Shortly thereafter, the Creature Commandos broke free from Lord's influence, realizing that they do not know why they are so far from their Project M base.
+In the Justice League: Generation Lost storyline, Maxwell Lord takes control of the Creature Commandos to attack the old JLI embassy.
+During the battle, Lord captures Blue Beetle and escapes.
+Shortly thereafter, the Creature Commandos break free from Lord's influence.